 A remotely controlled robot on a tracked platform with a compact laser is capable of remotely neutralizing explosive objects.

 The robotic complex is capable of clearing objects at a distance of tens and hundreds of meters.
-It is equipped with a powerful fiber laser with a unique laser beam quality, a thermal imager and a high-resolution targeting camera.
+It is equipped with a powerful fiber laser with unique laser beam quality, a thermal imager, and a high-resolution targeting camera.
 The electric motor allows it to reach speeds of up to 25 km/h.

-Successful hunt, "Stalker": the newest sapper robot was developed in Russia
+Happy hunting, "Stalker": the newest robotic sapper was developed in Russia